Andre0991/vilpy/README.md

 Design goals (mostly not taken into practice yet):
 - Reduce the feature set to navigation and evaluation functions.
 We don't need debugging and tags features.
 Refactoring commands can be leveraged from other packages.
-- Prefer to leverage Emacs built-ins function when possible.
+- Prefer to leverage Emacs built-in functions whenever possible.
 - Implement a uniform API that works well with all supported languages.
 Alternatively: avoid language-specific commands.
 - Rely on fewer external dependencies.
 - Drop support for non-lisps languages.